Skip main navigation

 Takeaways for buyers and sellers

-If you’re looking to buy in the Northeast, especially in a smaller town, chances are you’ll have competition.
+If you’re looking to buy in the Midwest, especially in a smaller town, chances are you’ll have competition.
 Homes tend to sell quickly in these cities, so it’s a good idea to line up your financing so you can make an offer quickly.

 If you’re selling in one of these markets, you’re likely to see a lot of buyer interest once you list your home for sale.
 An experienced agent can help you price your home correctly and market it to attract maximum interest from buyers.